Animism & Healing Arts

 However, in westernised, non-indigenous and 'new age' contexts - without some key foundations and ethical practice - shamanic practices can be appropriated, misdirected, psychologically destabilising for some (or even dangerous), or used to bypass important psychological, political or social aspects of the human world.

-As a sacred activist and via my training with inspirational teachers and guides; it is my aim to not leave 'politics, intergenerational trauma or cultural ethics' out of the healing process or the circle - but to invite it all in!
-The shadows need to be illuminated and explored - to be integrated - or they cause rampant chaos, inside of us, and out there in the world...'love and light' spirituality is not enough.
-Animism welcomes all shades of embodied experience.
-From an animist perspective, at least in my experience, a spiritual quest is arduous - one of grit, periods of darkness, unravelling and suffering - as much as great moments of ecstasy, inner peace, and beauty.
-This is where guided shadow work and shamanic healing can be deeply supportive for some of us.
+As a sacred activist and via my training with inspirational teachers and guides; it is my aim to invite in 'politics, intergenerational trauma or cultural ethics' to the healing process or the circle.
+The shadows need to be illuminated and explored - to be integrated - or they cause rampant chaos, inside of us, in our families, and out there in the world...'love and light' spirituality is not enough.
+Animism welcomes all shades of embodied experience; inviting you into circle as you are; including shadows, wounds, gifts and blind spots!
+From an animist perspective, at least in my experience, a spiritual quest is arduous and multi-layered - one of grit, periods of darkness, unravelling and suffering - as much as great moments of ecstasy, inner peace, and beauty.
+This is where guided shadow work, shared wise community and shamanic healing can be deeply supportive for some of us.

 The technologies of how to perform safe, effective and personalised ceremonies and rituals can be life changing.
 Sitting in circle together, before heading off to a solo wilderness retreat or night vigil is a powerful experience.
 Learning to speak with your Ancestors and honour them, and in doing so begin to heal long-standing intergenerational wounding (literally, seeing it change your current family life) - is one of the most profound experiences I have had.
 Dancing with wild abandon to rousing drums...well, you get the idea!
 These are all examples of how liberating an animist world view can be, and how your soul will open up it's gifts and the masks will fall...

 My approach is eclectic, from years of self-study, and with training from teachers with integrity.
-I incorporate my 25 years of psychological and spiritual influences into this work, from traditional paganism to integrating science-backed somatic and ecstatic practices.
-Many of the therapeutic interventions widely used today are strongly influenced by ancient ways!
-For example, they help people stay grounded in their bodies when feeling strong emotions - aiding responsible relationships, release their emotions in healthy responsible ways including the taboo ones like grief or anger, and provide relaxed or blissful states.
+I incorporate my 25 years of psychological and spiritual influences into this work, from traditional paganism and eastern dharmic study, to integrating science-backed somatic and ecstatic practices.
+Many of the therapeutic interventions widely used today are strongly influenced by these ancient ways.
+For example, they help people stay grounded in their bodies and self-aware when feeling strong emotions, release their emotions in healthy responsible ways (and fear this less)- including the taboo ones like grief or anger, and provide relaxed or blissful states.
+Ritual arts can be deeply nourishing in aiding us process big life changes, step into new roles or life stages or to let go of what no longer serves us.
+They also help us show up daily to life with self-awareness; and can bring routine or medicine for daily challenges.
+Doing this in co-created ceremonial space can be life-changing, it has certainly been so for myself.
+These practices are earth-centred, and formed in such a way that a belief or following of any religion, or none, can be incorporated into your dedication, your presence, alongside others (or if working one-to-one).

-My work is constantly driven by reverence for the timeless and ancient, as well as modern psychology and what humans need now for current-world challenges.
-My belief is despite living on a land where my pre-christian ancestor's ways were persecuted and lost hundreds of years ago (before those same "institutions/systems" began colonising beyond globally), spiritual community and practice can be re-envisioned.
-This is rather than appropriated from far-off lands; the exceptions being when express permission and training has been given from Elders & Wisdom Keepers) And we have plenty of signs, messages, ancient texts, poems, and frameworks to draw on, even in the West.
+My work is fuelled by reverence for the timeless and ancient, as well as modern psychology and what humans need now for current-world challenges.
+My belief is despite living on a land where my pre-christian ancestor's ways were persecuted and lost hundreds of years ago (before those same "institutions/systems" began colonising globally), spiritual community and practice can be re-envisioned and adapted to be responsive to the needs of people now.
+This is rather than appropriated from far-off lands; the exceptions being when express permission and training has been given from Elders & Wisdom Keepers.
+Upholding their voices as indigenous and global peoples is an ethos that belongs in community spaces, with so much the so-called western world needs to listen to from them.
+Alongside this, we have plenty of signs, messages, ancient texts, poems, and frameworks to draw on, even in the West.
 For example, I have a deep love of plants, kitchen herbalism or 'hedge witchery', astrology and divination, mythology, folklore and folk magic (especially of the Celtic and Northern Lands), story telling and the arts.
-I love to bring this creativity and playfulness; and encourage others to bring theirs into shared group spaces!
+I love to bring this creativity and playfulness into my offerings where appropriate; and encourage participants and collaborators to bring their creativity and passion into shared group spaces!

-I am allowing this page, this offering, to unfold and change gently as I plan carefully based on what may be needed locally, and beyond.
-I am also managing my growing therapeutic practice - so bear with me as I settle in to my new work, and return to Calderdale.
-2026 is likely the year of easing into more group offerings and seeking collaborations and venues.
+Ecstatic dance / somatic movement rituals for Autumn 2025 are in motion!
+I am carefully curating my offerings based on what may be needed locally, and beyond.
+I am also managing my growing therapeutic practice - so bear with me.
+2026 is likely the year of offering more group spaces, and seeking collaborations and new venues.

-I offer one to one work, already, for those who feel some call to shamanic healing or have some prior experience / practice in this area.
-Please note there may be a short wait, as I am seeking a comfortable, appropriate new venue for this work.
+I offer one to one work, already, for those who feel some call to shamanic healing or have some prior experience / practice in this area, or wish to integrate this in to counselling sessions.
+Please note there may be a short wait, as I am seeking a new venue for this work.
+Some aspects of this work can be done remotely - please contact me to find out more.

 Dream with me - please send me a message if you feel called to find out more or to collaborate!